Write a Letter To Your Future Self

 Have you written a letter to your future self before?
 Back in the early 2010s, I came across the Yahoo!
 Time Capsule, where users could contribute to a digital legacy of how life was in 2006, which would be opened at a later date.
-I then came up with the idea of writing a letter to your future self, where you write a personal note to your future self, seal it, and then open it at a future date.
-There are no restrictions on how far you should project into the future — you can write to your future self 1 year, 3 years, 5 years, or even 10 years from now!
+I then came up with the idea to write a letter to your future self, where you write a personal note to your future self, seal it, and then open it at a future date.
+There are no restrictions on how far to project into the future — you can write to yourself 1, 5, or even 10 years into the future!

 Why Write a Letter To Your Future Self?